Texas Heartbeat Act: Section 3

 Section 3 includes a provision that specifically bans public enforcement of the law by state or local officials, and insists that the sole means of enforcement shall take place through civil-enforcement lawsuits brought by private individuals.

 Section 3 also authorizes any private individual to sue anyone who performs or induces, or "aids and abets," a post-heartbeat abortion.
-Although an abortion patient may not be named as a defendant, anybody who provides support for an unlawful abortion can be sued in addition to the physician performing the procedure.
+Although the statute shields abortion patients from being named as defendants, anyone else who "aids or abets" an unlawful abortion can be sued in addition to the physician performing the procedure.
 That includes staff members at clinics, counselors, lawyers, financiers, and those who provide transportation to an abortion clinic, including drivers of a taxi or ride-hailing companies.
-The act incentivizes private enforcement by authorizing successful plaintiffs to collect "statutory damages" of "not less than $10,000" for each post-heartbeat abortion that the defendant performed or facilitated, in addition to court costs and attorney's fees if a defendant is proven liable.
-Plaintiffs are not required to have a personal connection to the patient or abortion provider in order to bring a lawsuit under SB 8.
+The act encourages private enforcement by authorizing successful plaintiffs to collect "statutory damages" of "not less than $10,000" for each post-heartbeat abortion that the defendant performed or facilitated, in addition to court costs and attorney's fees if a defendant is found liable.
+Plaintiffs who bring these enforcement lawsuits are not required to have any personal connection to the patient or abortion provider.

 Section 3 of the Act also insulates the state of Texas and its officials from being sued by preserving their sovereign immunity and forbidding them to enforce the statute in any way.

-The Act allows defendants to escape liability if they demonstrate that the relief sought by the plaintiff will impose an “undue burden” on women seeking abortions.
-But the Act also provides that this “undue burden” defense is unavailable if the Supreme Court overrules Roe v.
+The Act allows defendants to escape liability if they demonstrate that the relief sought by the plaintiff will impose an "undue burden" on women seeking abortions.
+But the Act also provides that this "undue burden" defense is unavailable if the Supreme Court overrules Roe v.
 Wade or Planned Parenthood v.
 Casey, even if the abortion occurred while those decisions were in effect, and it establishes a four-year statute of limitations.
-This subjects abortion providers and their enablers to potential future liability for abortions performed in reliance on Roe and Casey if those decisions are later overruled, and it deterred the provision of abortions even while Roe and Casey remained on the books.
+This subjects abortion providers and their enablers to future liability for abortions performed in reliance on Roe and Casey if those decisions are later overruled, and it deterred them from providing abortions even while Roe and Casey remained on the books.

 Finally, section 3 allows civil-enforcement lawsuits to be filed in the plaintiff's home county, raising the prospect that anyone who violates or assists a violation of SB 8 could be forced to defend themselves in any one of Texas's 254 counties, including deep-red counties where judges and juries will likely be hostile to abortion.